 XSS Chef is not built like other Chrome extensions since it is developed as a framework.
 As such, the installation process of the XSS Chef extension is, therefore, different.
-It is a popular extension that assists users to identify XSS vulnerabilities present in a web application.
+It is a popular extension that assists users in identifying XSS vulnerabilities present in a web application.
 It works directly in Chrome and has the following functionalities:

 - Monitoring the open tabs of a victim

 - Executing JS on all tabs

 - Write/read cookies and extract HTML from the local storage